pember10/thaumcraftreboot/README.md

 - Create a Fluid (within the API)
   - Modify ThaumcraftFluids.java -- The SOURCE_ and FLOWING_SOAP_WATER fluids are good examples.
 - In general, keep everything organized under these folders.
 See the /resources folder for examples of how to configure the display.
+- When attempting to create a new block, search the whole project for instance of "flux_goo" and "fluxgoo".
+You'll see how to implement them.

 -------------------------------------------------